JanHerca/urantiapedia/output/wikijs/en/article/Carolyn_Kendall/Spiritual_Revolution.md

 Most URANTIA Book readers have ideas about how the book could be presented to religions, Christianity, in particular.
 First, let's review a little history:

 The fourth epochal revelation — the coming of Christ Michael — was bestowed directly upon the group that had the most advanced concept of the One God.
 They were the Jews of 2000 years ago.
-For a while after Pentecost the believers in Jesus continued “_...as a sect within the Jewish faith._” ([UB 194:4.12](/en/The_Urantia_Book/194#p4_12)) Then the apostles began receiving a flood of converts from among the Greeks.
+For a while after Pentecost the believers in Jesus continued “_...as a sect within the Jewish faith._” (<a id="a82_293"></a>[UB 194:4.12](/en/The_Urantia_Book/194#p4_12)) Then the apostles began receiving a flood of converts from among the Greeks.
 The apostles, who were Jewish, were faced with the question of how to deal with these non-Jewish proselytes. _The URANTIA Book_ says that “_...the apostles at first endeavored to impose the requirements of Judaism upon their converts._” (2064.2) Converts were forced to observe dietary laws and hygienic practices until Paul put an end to it.

 The fifth epochal revelation — The URANTIA Papers — originally found lodgement among a group of people who not only carried on the One God tradition, but who also had the best version of the life and teachings of Jesus — the Christians.
 Most of the current readers of _The URANTIA Book_ are Christian, or come from Christian backgrounds.
 Just as the apostles grew up in Jewish homes, so did many of us grow up surrounded by Christian customs.
 What would be more natural than to transfer familiar usages into URANTIA Brotherhood and URANTIA Society activities?
 “Why not,” you ask, “let the movement conform to the pattern of the Christian churches?
 Why shouldn't it become a branch of the Christian family of religions?
 After all, doesn't one third of the book consist of the life of Jesus?
 If we conducted ourselves more like a Christian organization,” you reason, “wouldn't we be more appealing to ‘other’ Christians?”

 Was Jesus' message of faith and salvation intended to remain exclusively in the possession of the Jewish people?
 Of course it wasn't!
 Here's a lesson from the past we can apply to today: The Greeks and Romans of the first century were ready for the One God concept.
 Judaism had the One God.
 But Judaism was not appealing to the gentiles because it consisted of a complex system of laws and customs.
 The simple message of the loving heavenly Father came along, carried by the early Christians.
-It was much more acceptable, and was quickly adopted by the Greeks and Romans. ([UB 195:3.1](/en/The_Urantia_Book/195#p3_1))
+It was much more acceptable, and was quickly adopted by the Greeks and Romans. (<a id="a86_573"></a>[UB 195:3.1](/en/The_Urantia_Book/195#p3_1))

-Modern Christianity is described in three places in the book ([UB 92:6.18](/en/The_Urantia_Book/92#p6_18), [UB 195:0.3](/en/The_Urantia_Book/195#p0_3), and [UB 98:7.2](/en/The_Urantia_Book/98#p7_2)) as having become so Occidentalized with the cultural patterns of the white races that the Christianized version of Jesus' teachings is virtually unacceptable to the other races and religions of today.
+Modern Christianity is described in three places in the book (<a id="a88_62"></a>[UB 92:6.18](/en/The_Urantia_Book/92#p6_18), <a id="a88_107"></a>[UB 195:0.3](/en/The_Urantia_Book/195#p0_3), and <a id="a88_156"></a>[UB 98:7.2](/en/The_Urantia_Book/98#p7_2)) as having become so Occidentalized with the cultural patterns of the white races that the Christianized version of Jesus' teachings is virtually unacceptable to the other races and religions of today.

-We are commissioned ([UB 94:12.7](/en/The_Urantia_Book/94#p12_7) and 2090) to present this newly revealed vision of the life and teachings of Jesus to Christianity, and we must applaud any prudent efforts to bring further enlightenment to Christianity.
+We are commissioned (<a id="a90_21"></a>[UB 94:12.7](/en/The_Urantia_Book/94#p12_7) and 2090) to present this newly revealed vision of the life and teachings of Jesus to Christianity, and we must applaud any prudent efforts to bring further enlightenment to Christianity.
 However, this imperative also includes the injunction to take the message of Michael to Buddhism, to Hinduism, and to peoples of all faiths.

 Whether we go to them, or whether they come to us, I believe that the Jews, the Muslims, or the Buddhists of today should not have to take on the coloration of neoChristianity to join the fellowship of URANTIA Book readers.
 They should not have to hurdle our ingrained cultural patterns.
-The book warns that: “_No revealed religion can spread to all the world when it makes the serious mistake of becoming permeated with some national culture or associated with established racial, social, or economic practices._” ([UB 194:3.9](/en/The_Urantia_Book/194#p3_9)) The best hope of spreading the teachings to the greatest number of people is to keep them free of any connection with any religious group.
+The book warns that: “_No revealed religion can spread to all the world when it makes the serious mistake of becoming permeated with some national culture or associated with established racial, social, or economic practices._” (<a id="a92_516"></a>[UB 194:3.9](/en/The_Urantia_Book/194#p3_9)) The best hope of spreading the teachings to the greatest number of people is to keep them free of any connection with any religious group.
 To identify _The URANTIA Book_ with one system of thought will close the doors of acceptance to all others.

 Possibly the most vital question we should be asking is this: What is it we should actually be introducing, or “mainstreaming” to other cultures and to world religions?

 Note carefully: when they write about carrying the message of Jesus to the religions of Christianity, Hinduism, Buddhism, and all others, they never, anywhere, imply that the entire revelation — the complete system of thought that is _The URANTIA Book_ — should necessarily be introduced to those religions.
-They emphasize the message of Jesus; the gospel of Jesus. ([UB 195:10.18](/en/The_Urantia_Book/195#p10_18), [UB 94:12.5](/en/The_Urantia_Book/94#p12_5), [UB 196:1.2](/en/The_Urantia_Book/196#p1_2), and [UB 170:5.20](/en/The_Urantia_Book/170#p5_20)) Too often, I think we confuse the _book_ with the _gospel_.
+They emphasize the message of Jesus; the gospel of Jesus. (<a id="a96_367"></a>[UB 195:10.18](/en/The_Urantia_Book/195#p10_18), <a id="a96_416"></a>[UB 94:12.5](/en/The_Urantia_Book/94#p12_5), <a id="a96_461"></a>[UB 196:1.2](/en/The_Urantia_Book/196#p1_2), and <a id="a96_510"></a>[UB 170:5.20](/en/The_Urantia_Book/170#p5_20)) Too often, I think we confuse the _book_ with the _gospel_.

 ## Readiness For The Revelation